wudi312858/hdg-from/README.rst

     The name of the user that creates the HDG file.
 Should be enclosed in double quotes if it contains space.
 By default, the user name is "Unknown".

+--unit <unit>

+    The flow rate unit, which should be used in the HDG file.
+By default, HDG files use cubic meter per day (CMD), but the other options
+    are:

+     - "CMS" for cubic meters per seconds
+     - "CFS" for cubic feet per seconds
+     - "MGD" for millions of gallon per day
+     - "GPM" for gallons per minutes
+     - "CMD" for cubic meters per day
+     - "CMH" for cubic meters per hour

 -w <name>, --water-body <name>